isaac-lal/isaac-lal/README.md

 <h3 align="left">📝 Learning</h3>
 <p>
 Currently, I am learning about React and Tailwind CSS.
-Since I had finished understanding the fundamentals of HTML, regular CSS, and vanilla JavaScript, learning about React and Tailwind CSS is the next step in my front-end journey for Web Development.
+Since I had finished understanding the fundamentals of HTML, regular CSS, and vanilla JavaScript, learning about React and Tailwind CSS is the next step in my journey for Web Development.
 I am using these technologies in a completely redesigned website that I am building to test my skills.
-After I finish understanding React and Tailwind CSS, I will move onto learning about the back-end which contains learning a NoSQL database like MongoDB, having an understanding about ExpressJS, and using Node.js.
-Of course, I will take it step-by-step along the journey and make sure that I master my craft before moving on to the next step.
+After I finish understanding React and Tailwind CSS, I will move onto learning about Next.js as the next step and continue to find more evolving technologies to learn about to make the front-end process easier.

 <!-- SOCIALS -->
 <h3 align="left">📱 Socials</h3>